n-starlight/url-shortener/README.md

 So it can only handle around this much of concurrent vus like 460 something until the requests start getting timed out .
 Again the database is bottleneck ,like response null errors would occur indicating that api waiting for connection but no available connections found .
+Increasing uvicorn workers helped with this (so more concurrent requests can be processed with failures)

 Few Possible Solutions --